AdriIT/C2-Server-Framework/README.md

 ## OVERVIEW

 The framework is constructed on Django, a sophisticated Python web framework renowned for its emphasis on swift development and orderly, pragmatic design principles.
 For handling communications, Django Channels and Redis are employed.
-Both are invaluable tools for managing asynchronous and real-time communications effectively.
+Both are invaluable tools for managing asynchronous and real-time communications effectively via dedicated chatrooms.

 PostgreSQL serves as the database backend, offering elevated levels of data management, superior performance, and the capability to handle large volumes of data seamlessly.